scalalandio/chimney/docs/docs/under-the-hood.md

 type of each enum's subtype, etc. From that it can calculate on which index each **override** is stored.

 Not everything though has to be stored in runtime.
-If you take a look at the source code you'll notice that there is another type, using similar tricks to `TransformerCfg`, called `TransformerFlags`.
+If you take a look at the source code you'll notice that there is another type, using similar tricks to `TransformerOverrides`, called `TransformerFlags`.
 It is used to carry around settings (in the form of **flags**), that have no relation to a particular type, but still drive the macro logic.
-Contrary to `TransformerCfg` flags can also be shared: you can create an implicit `TransformerConfiguration` - this is the only implicit always looked for by:
+Contrary to `TransformerOverrides`, flags can also be shared: you can create an implicit `TransformerConfiguration` - this is the only implicit always looked for by:

   - automatic derivation